ADVERTISEMENT

 Earlier, West Bengal Chief Minister Mamata Banerjee has also raised the issue and wrote to Chief Election Commissioner Gyanesh Kumar.

-Media report showed that around 15 BLOs or Assistant BLOs have died by suicide or due to health complications since November 4 when the house-to-house enumeration started while some others are hospitalised, claiming workload and rising tension due to the deadlines set.
+Media report showed that 16 BLOs or Assistant BLOs have died by suicide or due to health complications since November 4 when the house-to-house enumeration started while some others are hospitalised, claiming workload and rising tension due to the deadlines set.

-Four cases of deaths were reported from Madhya Pradesh while there are at least three cases each from Gujarat and West Bengal.
+Four deaths each were reported from Madhya Pradesh and Gujarat while there are at least three cases in West Bengal.
 Rajasthan reported two such cases while Kerala and Tamil Nadu also had one each.

 Some notes recovered from those died by suicide said that they were taking their own life due to work pressure.
-Families of some others who passed away claimed that their family members were under lot of pressure to meet target and deadlines set by their seniors.
+Families of some others who passed away claimed that their family members were under a lot of pressure to meet targets and deadlines set by their seniors.